thomas-holmes/delivery-rl/design.md

 Is the character an adventurer?
 Or just a really amazing, the best ever, delivery person.
 I'm leaning towards the latter with a bunch of delivery themed abilities, primarily no killing.

+Maybe some kind of meta progression or meta flavor?
+ - Regenerate seen levels w/ player ghosts
+ - Easter Eggs from previous runs.
+(Maybe a creature has stolen your gear and is using it?)
+ - In game text?
+Hinting at a previously seen level/past delivery characters when something happens.

 ### Dungeon
 Dungeon should instead be caves for a dragon.
 Maybe we have multiple customers, some go to caves, some dungeons, etc...

+Lots of small levels?
+Fewer big levels?
+Maybe a few big levels with lots of dead end levels?
+Maybe branches add complexity

 ### Items/Equipment
 - Player